dusk-network/docs/src/content/docs/learn/glossary.md

 [Dusk VM](/learn/deep-dive/dusk-vm) is general purpose virtual machine developed by Dusk that runs WASM smart contracts and manages their memory.

+#### Hedger
+Hedger is the evolution of Zedger, built on DuskEVM and powered by fully homomorphic encryption for enhanced privacy.

 #### Hyperstaking

 Hyperstaking is a feature that allows smart contracts to manage stakes with custom logic.
 Similar to "Account Abstraction," it enables use cases like privacy-preserving staking, affiliate programs, delegation, liquid staking, and yield boosting.
 Staking operations are initiated via a provisioner key, with signature verification only required for the initial stake, offering flexibility and innovation in staking models.

 #### Kadcast

-[Kadcast](/learn/core-components#networking-kadcast) is a structured information propagation protocol used by Dusk, characterized by a direct correlation between network performance, latency, and the number of nodes.
+[Kadcast](/learn/core-components#network-layer-kadcast) is a structured information propagation protocol used by Dusk, characterized by a direct correlation between network performance, latency, and the number of nodes.

 #### Lightspeed